openqasm/openqasm/source/language/openpulse.rst

 Waveforms are scheduled using the ``play`` instruction.
 These instructions may only appear inside a ``defcal`` block!

-Play instructions have two required parameters:
+Play instructions have three required parameters:

 - a value of type ``waveform`` representing the waveform envelope
 - the frame to use for the pulse